-An eerie figure looking like a glowing Aztec mummy.
-Albeit one wearing a cape, for… Aztec fashion reasons.
+An eerie figure looking like a glowing Nahua mummy.
+Albeit one wearing a cape, for… Nahua fashion reasons.

 Death’s-Head appears at night, where the glow from cobalt radiation is intense.
 When forming cobalt radiation fireballs, he can make them glow cobalt blue.

 Death’s-Head was an articulate, grandiloquent Gothic Horror-style villain